 “Why did we have to stop at the light?”

-You are getting to the point where you are about to snap and yell, “I DON’T KNOW, STOP ASKING ME!”.
+You are getting to the point where you are about to snap and yell, “I DON’T KNOW.
+STOP ASKING ME!”

-Why Do Kids Ask Why?
+Why Do Kids Ask, “Why?”

 As we respond to their questions, their minds are constantly coming up with more questions to help them learn more about this topic:

-Set Boundaries When Needed
+2. Set Boundaries When Needed

 “Ah, I love your curious mind!
 You have so many questions.
 We are going to take a break from questions for now and can answer more later!”

-In this example, instead of just answering the question, which would likely lead to more questions, you are giving the child the chance to get curious themself.
+In this example, instead of just answering the question, which would likely lead to more questions, you are giving your child a chance to get curious.
 You are giving them some guidance on how they might find the answer to their questions (by watching the birds) and allowing them to be curious and answer their own question.

-Kids may ask questions repeatedly because hearing the same answer creates a sense of safety in the child.
+Kids may ask questions repeatedly because hearing the same answer creates a sense of safety.
 It feels familiar, and they know what to expect.
-Other times, it is just a way to build conversation with you, and if you talk about something else, it will satisfy this need.
+Other times, it’s just a way to build a conversation with you, and if you talk about something else, it will satisfy their need.

 “I hear you keep asking me about _______.
 I’ve already answered it.
 I wonder why you’re still curious?”

-I hear you asking me why we are going to grandpa’s again; what’s up?
+“I hear you asking me why we are going to Grandpa’s again; what’s up?”

-Ask Them To Find Answers
+5. Ask Them to Find Answers

-On those days where you feel like you can’t answer one more question, you can encourage your child to try and find the answer.
-Reflect on their question to let them know you heard them, and ask them what they can come up with.
+On those days when you feel like you can’t answer any more questions, you can encourage your child to try and find the answer for themselves.

-I love how curious you are.
+“I love how curious you are.
 That’s such a great question!
-I wonder what answers you can come up with?”
+I wonder what answers you can come up with.”

-I love your curious mind!
+“I love your curious mind!
 It’s fun to watch you learn all about the world.
-We’re going to put a pause on questions right now, but I can’t wait to hear what you come up with!”
+I can’t wait to hear what answers you can come up with!”